-Your client tells you that his daughter, who lives in the home, is in the hospital with TB?
+Your client tells you that his daughter, who lives in the home, is in the hospital with TB

-Did you correctly answer?
+What should you do?
 Call your office immediately to report this to your clinical manager.

 Follow CDC cough etiquette practices

 Remind your client to follow the guidelines listed below to prevent the spread of influenza and other respiratory infections: